 Classic Broccoli Bacon Salad

-One of my favorite parts about summer is all the classic recipes to bring to a BBQ!
-This broccoli salad with bacon is just one of many delicious potluck salads that makes an appearance, easy macaroni salad and loaded potato salad being other favorites.
+One of my favorite parts about summer is all the classic recipes to bring to a BBQ This broccoli salad with bacon is always the first thing to disappear at a potluck.

-It’s super easy to make with fresh crunchy broccoli, sweet dried cranberries, salty sunflower kernels, diced red onion and crispy bacon pieces.
-Then it’s topped off with a homemade creamy and tangy dressing that adds the best flavor.
+It’s super easy to make with fresh crunchy broccoli, sweet dried cranberries, salty sunflower kernels, diced red onion and crispy bacon pieces, all tossed in a homemade creamy dressing.
+If you love easy potluck salads, you’ll also want to try my easy macaroni salad, ramen noodle salad and loaded potato salad.

 Ingredient Notes